-Four Steps to Know the TRUTH About The Book of Mormon
+Four (4) Steps to Know the Truth About the Book of Mormon

 What Is The Book of Mormon?

-The Book of Mormon is a library of scriptural writings and histories of ancient people who lived somewhere on the American Continents, North and South.
-There is controversy over the location of where the events occurred written in the book, but there is one unquestionable attribute about The Book of Mormon: It witnesses of the resurrection and divinity of Jesus Christ.
+The Book of Mormon is a library of scriptural writings and histories of ancient people who lived somewhere on the American continents, North and South.
+There is controversy over the location of where the events occurred written in the book, but there is one unquestionable attribute about The Book of Mormon: Another Testament of Jesus Christ, it witnesses of the resurrection and divinity of Jesus Christ.